 RSS members do not engage in harassment of any person, including students, supervisees, employees, research participants, or other RSS members.
 Harassment consists of a single intense and severe act or of multiple persistent or pervasive acts which are demeaning, abusive, offensive, or create a hostile professional or workplace environment.
-Sexual harassment may include sexual solicitation, physical advance, or verbal or nonverbal conduct that is sexual in nature.
+Sexual harassment may include sexual solicitation, physical advance, or verbal or non- verbal conduct that is sexual in nature.
 Racial harassment may include unnecessary, exaggerated, or unwarranted attention or attack, whether verbal or non-verbal, because of a person's race or ethnicity.
+Acts of harassment can be based on age, race, socioeconomic status and socioeconomic origins, ethnicity, national origin, religion, sexual orientation, gender identity, gender expression, disability, health conditions, political affiliation, marital status, domestic status, parental status, or any other applicable basis proscribed by law.
 RSS members are encouraged to report instances of harassment they observe in their workplace to the proper authorities.